 - built on Canada’s past achievements, such as improving labour and environmental protections with innovative provisions.
 For example:

 - the Canada-EU Comprehensive Economic and Trade Agreement protects the ability of Canada to regulate and legislate to achieve legitimate public policy objectives in public health, social services, public education, the environment, safety and privacy

 - The newly implemented Canada-United States-Mexico Agreement (CUSMA) and Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) include Labour and Environment chapters that are subject to dispute settlement.

 - advanced new elements in “traditional” chapters of trade agreements, such as those on government procurement, investment and services trade, that would make the benefits of these chapters more accessible to a broad range of Canadians

-- developed new chapters, focused on cooperation and information sharing, designed to improve the capacity of and conditions allowing underrepresented groups, in particular women, owners of SMEs and Indigenous peoples, to access and benefit from the opportunities created by trade agreements
+- developed new chapters, focused on cooperation and information sharing, designed to improve the capacity of and conditions allowing underrepresented groups, in particular women, SMEs and Indigenous peoples, to access and benefit from the opportunities created by trade agreements

 3) Engaging with international partners to promote and advance trade initiatives

 - in international economic forums, such as the World Trade Organization (WTO), the G20, the Organisation for Economic Co-operation and Development and Asia-Pacific Economic Cooperation, on enhanced bilateral and multilateral engagement and participation